shovon/hyperguard/README.md

 - install either via npm, or copy and paste the [`lib.ts`](https://raw.githubusercontent.com/shovon/valentina/main/lib.ts) file into your project

 ## Getting Started

+Schema creation is done by creating a validator.
+Valentina has simple creators, that will allow you to define your overall schema.

 ```typescript
 import {